nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Each firewall type has strengths and limitations.
 A defense-in-depth approach often combines multiple layers — e.g., NGFW at the perimeter, host firewalls on endpoints, and cloud WAFs for SaaS.”

----

-✅ Shall we continue to **Q14: What is Port Scanning and How Is It Used in Cyber Attacks?**
-This connects deeply with tools like Nmap and is often asked to test hands-on knowledge.

-Perfect!
-Here's your **interview-ready, deep-dive answer** for:

----

 ### ❓ **Q14.
 What is Port Scanning and How Is It Used in Cyber Attacks?**